The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

+We measure the H$\alpha$/continuum brightness ratio of the star for each image in the sequence using aperture photometry of the star (or the ghost in the case of saturated images).
+We report the median and standard deviation of these line-to-continuum scale factors for each dataset in the rightmost column of Table \ref{tab:data}.
 We then use these computed scale factors to complete ``conservative" SDI reductions for all datasets.
 This is done by multiplying the KLIP-ADI reduced continuum image by the scale factor before subtraction from the H$\alpha$ image to create an SDI image.
 This compensates for the difference in the brightness of the primary star at the two wavelengths and should remove both stellar residuals and scattered light structures, including any scattered light emission from circumprimary and circumsecondary disk structures.
-If any apparent point sources disappear under this scenario scattered starlight may be the source of the emission.
+If any apparent point-sources disappear when the continuum image is scaled and subtracted, scattered starlight may be the source of the emission.
 We also compute a direct subtraction of the continuum image from the H$\alpha$ image.
 This is most appropriate in cases where nearby disk structures are not a concern.

-\section{Post-Processing}
+\section{Post-processing}